 MGPs were industrial facilities that produced gas from coal, oil, and other feedstocks.
 MGPs started operating in the U.S. in the early 1800s, typically in urban areas where gas was needed for lighting, cooking, and heating.
-Operation records are not complete, but the Manitowoc gas plant may have been operated from before 1900 to about 1947.
+Operation records are not complete, but the Manitowoc gas plant seems to have been operated from before 1900 to about 1947.
 Two gas production methods were used at the MGP facilities: coal carbonization and carbureted water gas.
 Both processes produced waste and by-products such as tars, purifier waste, oils, sludges, and acidic waste.
 Disposal of waste and spills and leaks often resulted in contaminated soil and groundwater.
 MGPs were often located near waterbodies and sediment contamination is also common.

 Threats and Contaminants

 Soil, groundwater, and sediment at former MGPs are often contaminated with polynuclear aromatic hydrocarbons (PAHs); volatile organic compounds (VOCs), especially the group of VOCs called benzene, toluene, ethylbenzene, and xylene (BTEX); and other compounds.
 WPSC had conducted a soil cleanup action at the Manitowoc site on the most contaminated areas.
 However, the soil has residual levels of PAHs, BTEX, and cyanide in it.